 I travel the world to teach and absolutely love writing our signature Description Thesaurus books and helping writers in that way.
-A few years ago Becca and I embarked on another journey with Lee Powell of Scrivener, creating a new site, One Stop for Writers.
-Lee has since moved on to other adventures, but Becca and I continue to create tools that are changing the face of storytelling and it is so satisfying to create things we KNOW writers really need.
+A few years ago Becca and I embarked on another journey with Lee Powell of Scrivener, creating One Stop for Writers.
+Lee has since moved on to other adventures, but Becca and I continue to create tools that are changing the face of storytelling.
+It is so satisfying to create things we KNOW writers really need.

 Resources To Check Out